-ADR/Foreign Securities Risk: The Portfolio may invest in sponsored ADRs, which are depositary receipts issued in registered form by a U.S. bank or trust company evidencing ownership of underlying securities issued by a foreign company and listed on a U.S. stock exchange.
+ADR/Foreign Investment Risk: The Portfolio intends to invest in foreign securities in the form of ADRs, which are depositary receipts issued in registered form by a U.S. bank or trust company evidencing ownership of underlying securities issued by a foreign company and listed on a U.S. stock exchange.
 Investments in ADRs involve risks similar to those accompanying direct investments in foreign securities.
+The Portfolio is subject to additional risks due to its foreign investments.
 Foreign stocks involve special risks not typically associated with U.S. stocks.
-Foreign investments may be riskier than U.S. investments because of factors such as foreign government restrictions, changes in currency exchange rates, incomplete financial information about the issuers of securities, and political or economic instability, including instability caused by international military and economic conflicts and related international sanctions.
+Foreign investments may be riskier than U.S. investments because of factors such as foreign government restrictions, changes in currency exchange rates, incomplete financial information about the issuers of securities, and political or economic instability, including military hostilities and related sanctions that impact trade and commodity prices, such as the wars between Russia and the Ukraine that began in February 2022 and Hamas and Israel that began in October 2023.
 Foreign stocks may be more volatile and less liquid than U.S. stocks.